stellavl/board-game-corner/README.md

 # board-game-corner
-A full stack web application for finding board games and booking tables in board game cafes in Greece
+A full stack web application for finding board games and making reservations in board game cafes in Greece.